How to spend the day with your special someone

 - Backyard Dinner: Cook a dinner together (yes, it does say ‘together’) and have a romantic dinner in your own back yard.
 Set the tone with candles and music.
 Show your partner how much they matter by getting dressed up and enjoy the night.
 Not only do you get the privacy in your own back yard, but you don’t have a waiter/waitress randomly appearing in your relationship.

 - Hike and Picnic: Step out of the daily grind of the city life and take a dive into Mother Nature.
 Find a nearby hiking location and enjoy the scenery with your partner.
-The nature of the hike will help you feel up-lifted and positive while bonding together.
-First, the exercise of hiking has the body naturally release “happy chemicals” (neurotransmitters) which positively improve the moods.
-Secondly, nature is calming, tranquil, and beautiful which can automatically create an uplifting feel.
 The hike will automatically impact how you both feel internally and you can connect through the hike.
+The exercise of hiking has the body naturally release “happy chemicals” (neurotransmitters) which positively improve your mood.
+Nature is calming, tranquil, and beautiful which can automatically create an uplifting feel.
 After you soak up the beauty of the hike, find a nice place to lie on a blanket and have a picnic.

 - Game Night by the Fire: Take advantage of the cold weather (even if you live in sunny San Diego like I do) and have a fire in your fire place.
 Do you remember how you two used to connect when you first were together?
 Find that playful and flirty side and get back into the groove of laughing with one another.
 Find how you two used to connect when you first met each other and make it come back alive.
 It is there….you simply need to find it again.